 Having said that, if there is a brand of this pasta that you use and it works for you on your keto/low-carb journey, then, by all means, use it.
 We are all different and our bodies can tolerate different things and still lose weight.

-However, if you have never tried these types of pastas before, it is best to not start.
+However, if you have never tried these kinds of pasta before, it is best to not start.

 - 1 cup shredded chicken